erkston/lobby-bot-dl/README.md

 Changing settings via the command has the benifit of not kicking everyone from the current lobby, however not all settings are available this way and some must be changed via config.json with a bot restart.
 Any changes made using the command are also temporary until the next restart.
 Permanent changes must be made in the config file.

-These setting changes will only affect the default config and not any additional templates (NA.json, EU.json, etc.)
+These setting changes will only affect the default config and not any other presets (config/presets/NA.json, config/presets/EU.json, etc)

 Examples:
 - /lbset LobbyThreshold 14